flaxmans/CompBio_on_git/Assignments/02_Week2_CookieRecipe.md

 	3a.
 MAC USERS: use TextEdit with "Preferences" set to "plain text" (NOT rich text)

 	3b.
-WINDOWS USERS: This should be a plain text file you know how to navigate to in git-bash
+WINDOWS USERS: This should be a plain text file you know how to navigate to in git-bash.
+Try Notepad or Notepad++

 	3c.
 LINUX USERS: Try `gedit`.